Detecting Where Effects Occur by Testing Hypotheses in Order: Strong FWER Control

 \subsection{Setup and Notation}

-The analysis in this section assumes both conditions on the testing procedure---the Stopping Rule (Condition~\ref{cond:ap-stopping}) and Valid Tests (Condition~\ref{cond:ap-valid})---stated in Appendix~\ref{ap:proof_weakctrl}.
-No additional conditions are needed: the proofs below rely on these two conditions together with the intersection structure of the tree (defined below).
+The analysis in this section starts from the two conditions on the testing procedure---the Stopping Rule (Condition~\ref{cond:ap-stopping}) and Valid Tests (Condition~\ref{cond:ap-valid})---stated in Section~\ref{ap:proof_weakctrl}, together with the intersection structure of the tree (defined below).
+For strong FWER control, the decomposition results also use the conditional-validity property~\eqref{eq:cond-valid}; the natural-gating and adaptive results add the conservative-power assumption $\hat{\theta}_j \geq \theta_j$ for non-null ancestors.
+We state these extra assumptions explicitly where they enter.

-Consider a rooted regular or irregular $k$-ary tree of depth $L$ (root at level $0$, leaves at level $L$) with the following notation.
+Consider a rooted tree of depth $L$ (root at depth $1$, leaves at depth $L$).
+The tree may be \emph{regular} (every internal node has $k$ children) or \emph{irregular} (the number of children may vary across nodes).
+All results in this section hold for both regular and irregular trees unless explicitly stated otherwise.
+We use the following notation.

 \begin{itemize}

 \item Each leaf of the tree corresponds to an independent experimental block (or finest unit of randomization).
 Each non-leaf node represents a group of blocks.

 \item Each node $i$ has an associated null hypothesis $H_i$ about the units it contains.
 In this paper we consider only the null hypothesis of no effects: $H_i$ asserts that the treatment has no causal effect on any unit in the blocks represented by node $i$.